Megiddo Airfield

 Megiddo Airfield (מנחת מגידו) (IATA: N/A, ICAO: LLMG), known as Shachar 7 by the Israel Defense Forces, is an Israeli airfield located in the Jezreel Valley near Tel Megiddo and 3 km southwest of Afula.
-Opened in 1942 as RAF Station Megiddo and was used as an auxiliary field to RAF Station Ramat David.
+It opened in 1942 as RAF Station Megiddo and was used as an auxiliary field to RAF Ramat David.
+It was used by 6 & 208 Squadrons.

 It currently handles private and agricultural flights.
 It formerly served as an Israeli Air Force base and was decommissioned in the mid-1980s.

+Syrian defection

-On October 11, 1989, a Syrian MiG-23MLD defected to Israel, landing at Megiddo.
-The aircraft was afterwards flown by IAF's Flight Test Center and is now on display in the IAF museum in Hatzerim.
+On October 11, 1989, a Syrian Mikoyan-Gurevich MiG-23MLD defected to Israel, landing at Megiddo.
+The aircraft was subsequently flown by the IAF's Flight Test Center and is now on display at the IAF museum in Hatzerim.

+Plans for an international airport

-In April 2006, Jezreel Valley Regional Council announced that an international airport will be constructed in Megiddo in cooperation with a number of authorities.
-The new airport will be located on a 400 dunam (400,000 m2, 100 acres) site and construction is to cost $35 million.
+In April 2006, Jezreel Valley Regional Council announced plans to construct an international airport in Megiddo in cooperation with several authorities.
+The new airport will be located on a 400 dunam (400,000 m2, 100 acres) site, with construction costs estimated at $35 million.
 Officials report that the airport will undoubtedly increase tourism to the Jezreel Valley and surrounding areas.